aih/RulesEditing/Rules2012-prev.md

     committees shall be open meetings, except as provided for by Robert's Rules of Order.

-(c) A member of the Republican National Committee shall give a written
+(c) A member of the Republican National Committee may give a written
-    proxy to an eligible and declared Republican voter of the same state, which shall be effective for one (1) meeting and shall include all committees of the Republican National Committee and other meetings held in conjunction with the Republican National Committee meeting that the proxy grantor is eligible to attend.
-A member of a committee of the Republican National Committee shall give a written proxy to an eligible and declared Republican voter of the same state or to a member of the member’s state delegation to the Republican National Committee.
+    proxy to an eligible and declared Republican voter of the same state, which shall be effective for one (1) meeting and may include all committees of the Republican National Committee and other meetings held in conjunction with the Republican National Committee meeting that the proxy grantor is eligible to attend.
+A member of a committee of the Republican National Committee may give a written proxy to an eligible and declared Republican voter of the same state or to a member of the member’s state delegation to the Republican National Committee.
 Proxies to attend Republican National Committee meetings shall be filed by letter, email or other acceptable form with the secretary of the Republican National Committee.
 Proxies to attend a committee of the Republican National Committee shall be filed by letter, email or other acceptable form with the chairman of the respective committee.
-For any committee of the Republican National Committee where members are elected by region, those committee members who have been elected by their region shall give a written proxy to a member of the member’s regional caucus within the Republican National Committee, with the approval of that caucus’ regional vice chairmen; those members who have been appointed by the chairman shall give a written proxy to a member of the Republican National Committee, with the approval of the chairman of the Republican National Committee.
+For any committee of the Republican National Committee where members are elected by region, those committee members who have been elected by their region may give a written proxy to a member of the member’s regional caucus within the Republican National Committee, with the approval of that caucus’ regional vice chairmen; those members who have been appointed by the chairman may give a written proxy to a member of the Republican National Committee, with the approval of the chairman of the Republican National Committee.

 (d) No votes (except elections to office when properly ordered pursuant
     to the provisions of Robert's Rules of Order) shall be taken by